Blue Valentine (film): Critical response

 Blue Valentine received critical acclaim.
-Rotten Tomatoes, a review aggregator, reports that 86% of 212 surveyed critics gave the film a positive review; the average rating is 7.80/10.
+Rotten Tomatoes reports that 87% of 211 surveyed critics gave the film a positive review; the average rating is 7.80/10.
 The website's critical consensus states: "This emotionally gripping examination of a marriage on the rocks isn't always easy to watch, but Michelle Williams and Ryan Gosling give performances of unusual depth and power."
 On Metacritic, the film has an average score of 81 out of 100 based on 42 reviews, meaning "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars, and wrote: "Dean seems stuck.
 He seems to stay fixed at the initial stage.
 Can you see the difference between (1) 'He loves me as much as he always did', and (2) 'He loves me exactly like he always did'? ...

 Top ten lists

-Blue Valentine was listed on many critics' top ten lists.
+Blue Valentine was listed on many critics' top ten lists of 2010.